 The gas control valve is used to modulate the flow of gas fuel to the burner.
 On a single point positioning system (linkage), it is connected to the jackshaft and uses a fuel cam to make fine adjustments to fuel flow.
+When high turndown is used with linkage, a gas valve with mechanical stops and overtravel linkage is used to lock in low fire.
 With a parallel positioning system (linkageless), an actuator is connected to the gas control valve, and modulated by electronic control to the desired position.
-The gas control valve is located on the pipe that connects to the gas manifold.
+The gas control valve is located on the pipe that connects to the manifold.